Frequently Asked Questions

 - + What are the qualifications required for health insurance agents to participate in the Health Insurance Marketplace?

 In Kansas, health insurance agents are regulated by the Kansas Insurance Department.
 Agents who can sell on the Health Insurance Marketplace also receive training and certification to sell on the Marketplace from the federal government.
 The insurance companies must appoint the insurance agents who sell their plans through Marketplace and agents can only sell for plans that have appointed them.

 In Kansas, health insurance companies appoint agents to sell for them.
-Insurance companies will make sure the agent’s license is valid and registered with the Health Insurance Marketplace.
+Insurance companies must make sure the agent’s license is valid and registered with the Health Insurance Marketplace.
 The insurance agent can help consumers log-on to the Marketplace.
-Consumers will log into their own Marketplace account.
+Consumers then log into their own Marketplace account.
 The agent can help consumers as needed.
 The agent will then work with consumers to complete the application.
-Consumers will be prompted to enter the agent’s Marketplace user identification number and national producer number on the application to show that the professional helped them.
+Consumers will be prompted to enter the agent’s Marketplace user identification and national producer number on the application to show that the professional helped them.

 The agent can help consumers compare qualified health plans and submit the application.
 The insurance agent can answer questions from consumers about the differences in health plans and which plan would be best for consumers and their families.

 - + Can small employers use licensed insurance agents to buy health insurance through the SHOP Marketplace for Small Businesses?